Francesco149/flake/README.md

   GPU was unstable (I remember reliably crashing with turbo boost enabled for the iGPU). so I set its IMON curve to 50 and offset to -7000 as well as raise max voltage to 1.6v to make it always run at highest power with a lower max freq which I'm hoping will improve its stability.

+* I also disabled spread spectrum. not sure if it affects stability or not but I had a quick crash when I tried raising it to 6% from 1.5%